EducationalTestingService/Confero/README.md

 Installation
 =============

-Important: The following installation instructions must be followed for both the computer that will be used to collect experiment data from, as well as the computer that will run the feedback and control web server.
+Important: The following installation instructions must be followed for both the computer that will be used to run **Confero Track**, as well as the computer that will run the **Confero Server** and **Confero View** aplications.

 Python Package Dependancies
 ----------------------------

-The following python packages must be installed in the python distribution being used to run UserMonitor applications.
+The following python packages must be installed in the python distribution being used to run Confero Application Suite.
 All packages must be for Python 2.7 32-bit (even if Windows is 64bit)

-* All dependancies needed for PsychoPy http://www.psychopy.org/installation.html#dependencies
+* All dependencies needed for PsychoPy http://www.psychopy.org/installation.html#dependencies
-* All dependancies needed for ioHub http://www.isolver-solutions.com/iohubdocs/iohub/installation.html#python-2-7-package-list-with-urls
+* All dependencies needed for ioHub http://www.isolver-solutions.com/iohubdocs/iohub/installation.html#python-2-7-package-list-with-urls
 * PsychoPy 1.80.01 package itself http://sourceforge.net/projects/psychpy/files/
 * Tornado 3.2 http://www.lfd.uci.edu/~gohlke/pythonlibs/#tornado
 * Websocket-client https://pypi.python.org/pypi/websocket-client/